 - I would not recommend halving or doubling the recipe below as the results with altering measurements in baking recipes can be a little bit funny.
 This recipe is enough to fill a 1 pound loaf tin.

-- Ensure to use parchment paper to line the tin, especially as this recipe is oil-free.
+- Ensure to use parchment paper to line the tin, especially if you want to keep this recipe oil-free and don’t want to use oil to grease the tin.
 It will make sure that the bread doesn’t stick.